Walter Tournier

-Walter Tournier (born July 14, 1944) is a Uruguayan director of animated and documentary films, who is closely identified with that country's enterprising filmmaking community.
+Walter Tournier (born July 14, 1944) is a Uruguayan director of animated and documentary films, who is closely identified with the country's enterprising filmmaking community.
 His work has been well-received both at home and at film festivals in Latin America, Europe and the United States.

 Career

-Tournier studied architecture at the University of the Republic in Montevideo, Uruguay, but decided that his true vocation was filmmaking.
+Tournier studied architecture at the University of the Republic in Montevideo, but decided that his true vocation was filmmaking.
 He joined C3M (Cinemateca del Tercer Mundo) in 1969.
 He produced his debut film, In the Forest There Is Much to Do, prior to C3M's dissolution in 1974 using cutout animation to tell the story of a father who tries to make his young daughter understand the reason for his incarceration as a political prisoner.

 He then lived as an exile in Peru from the military dictatorship in Uruguay until 1985.
 There he dedicated himself to archaeology, which he studied at the National University of San Marcos in Lima.
 He also made several short films.
 During this period, he developed many of the animation techniques that he later applied with considerable success throughout his career such as the use of materials and technologies that he found locally.

 Tournier founded Imagenes Studio with producer Mario Jacob in 1986, where he served as head of animation.
 Among other films, he directed The Hiding Places of the Sun (1990) which showed the aftermath of eleven years of dictatorship in Uruguay through the eyes of children.
 In addition, he made documentaries and coordinated an animation workshop that resulted in the environmental miniseries Mother Earth.
 In 1994 he left Imagenes to form a new company, Tournier Animation.

 In 2012, following a succession of short films and television miniseries, he directed the first full-length animated picture to be made in Uruguay entitled Selkirk, the Real Robinson Crusoe, with distribution by The Walt Disney Company.
 The production utilized puppet animation to present the life of 18th-century Scottish sailor Alexander Selkirk.
 It was acclaimed by Montevideo's El País newspaper as "a visual delight that is rarely found in a movie that is not British or American."